Dudukun/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that imports all functions from the file calculator_1.py and handles basic operations.
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: